 The Heart Touch Project is a non-profit organization that has been at the forefront of providing compassionate and therapeutic touch to men, women and children since 1995.
 As an educational and service based organization we have trained over 3,500 health care professionals.
 The mission of The Heart Touch Project is to be the leader in training and delivery of compassionate therapeutic touch for those in chronic pain, patients that are medically fragile and terminally ill, ultimately improving the lives for them, their families and their caregivers.

 The Heart Touch Project trains physicians, nurses, health aids, massage and physical therapists and chaplains on how to use an empathetic touch called the Heart Touch Method.
 The Heart Touch Method creates a loving, mindful presence with hospitalized and homebound men, women and children.
-For more information about volunteer programs or the Pain and Palliative Care Massage Therapy Specialty Certificate Program, visit hearttouch.org or contact .
+For more information about volunteer programs or the Pain and Palliative Care Massage Therapy Specialty Certificate Program, visit hearttouch.org or contact email@example.com.